 But, fourth, complete potencies have a different structure from those which are indifferently capable of opposites; for example, the ability to be either hot or cold, standing or fallen down.
 For whenever the potency is used, the same thing happens: someone able to count does so correctly every time, someone able to play the violin does so well every time, and an animal continues to live, unless they are obstructed.
 Such a capacity means that it will succeed every time, unless something interferes.
 In an abstract way, the geometer remains capable of failure, but this is due either to imperfections in her capacity or to interference, so they will be incidental rather than essential to her potency.

 This is because, while a student could have all the materials and not know what to do, or be just as likely to fail as to succeed at his task, the accomplished violinist or builder’s agency is complete, so when the things that get acted upon are there, they will accomplish what their potency aims to accomplish.
 Whereas one sort of natural potency is symmetrical—for example, one thing heats another while the other cools it—this sort of potency is asymmetrical, based upon the agent who possesses them, for example, the violinist who only plays well, or the body that keeps living.
+That potency can establish this asymmetry bolsters its claim to ontological independence.

 Fifth, all of this will only be the case if being-in-potency continues to be at the same time and in the same respect as being-at-work.
 A violinist (i.e., a being-in-potency) remains a violinist, but her violin-playing (i.e., her being-at-work) comes and goes.
 The persistence of potency gives it a strong claim to primacy in being (ousia) over activity (Met.
 V.11 1019a8–15).55 Aristotle both argues for this point, and resists the conclusion that potency is thereby ontologically primary (Phys.
 II.1 193a9−b18; Met.
 IX.8, XII.6 1071b23–1072a18; and see chap.
 6, “The Argument of Metaphysics IX.8”).
 Being-in-potency is not, as Witt and Beere hold, a modal state that alternates with actuality.56